timitek/getrets-wordpress/readme.txt

 * Advanced search widget
 * Listing detail post rendered with CSS classes and JavaScript hooks

+= 1.0.1 =

+Added support for cUrl as backup for use in working with API when allow_url_fopen is not enabled

+= 1.0.2 =

+Removed duplicate ID's from search result excerpt

 == Upgrade Notice ==

 = 1.0.0 =

 Initial Release

+= 1.0.1 =

+Added support for cUrl as backup for use in working with API when allow_url_fopen is not enabled

+= 1.0.2 =

+Removed duplicate ID's from search result excerpt